🙋🏻♀️ ¡Oye! Book a Barcelona tour with Marta.

 Only around Carrer dels Pellaires do we see traces of the past, in the old industrial workshops and studios of Palo Alto and the El Besòs water tower.

-El Besòs i el Maresme, located on the border with Sant Adrià de Besòs, is the result of the massive housing construction that took place in the 1950s and 1960s due to enormous shortages.
-The central street of the neighborhood is Rambla de Prim, flanked by huge apartment buildings.
+El Besòs i el Maresme is located on the border with Sant Adrià de Besòs and is the result of the mass housing construction of the 1950s and 1960s, prompted by a severe housing shortage.
+The main street of the neighborhood is the Rambla de Prim, flanked by large apartment buildings on both sides.

-Since 2019, a memorial monument for the victims of the Franco regime, the so-called Espai Memorial Camp de la Bota, has been located at Plaça del Fòrum.
+Since 2019, the Espai Memorial Camp de la Bota, a memorial monument for the victims of the Franco regime, has stood at the Plaça del Fòrum.

 La Verneda i La Pau: Residential Area